pylint-dev/pylint/doc/user_guide/checkers/features.rst

 Verbatim name of the checker is ``format``.

+You can find the options of this checker here: :ref:`format-options`

 Format checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^
 :bad-indentation (W0311): *Bad indentation.
 Found %s %s, expected %s*